 Mid-month I had a training course.
 On joining we were not trained on the Boeing 747 aircraft, 18 months in and I’m now licensed to fly on it.
 It’s such a beautiful, iconic aircraft, deserving of being called The Queen of the Skies.
 However, as I prefer flying from Heathrow, I probably won’t be on it much.

 After the training course I had 2 more trips to finish up the month.
 A 2 night trip to Los Angeles, a long flight but so worth it!
 Who doesn’t love a bit of LA sunshine and Californian wine?

 And then, last but not least, a 1 night trip to Washington DC, home of the White House – the President wasn’t there though!

 I am definitely more of an East Coast fan.
 The flights are shorter, and the time difference is less, so this really helps with the jetlag.
 However, I have friends who prefer West Coast, and then others who prefer going the other way, to places such as Delhi, Hong Kong and Shanghai.

 “There is a whole amazing world out there.”

-Those of us who fly are privileged to experience it regularly, we are put in lovely hotels, all provided by the company, and our time down route is our own.
+Those of us who fly are privileged to experience it regularly, we are put in lovely hotels, all provided by the company, and our downtime is our own.
 I personally like to make the most of it by getting out and seeing it, although I have been known to sit in my room and binge watch episodes of Law & Order!

 Living one month at a time (that’s the roster period) can be tough, it’s more difficult to plan things.
 And be prepared to miss out on family parties, weddings and birthdays.
-But I believe the positives of the crew life out way the negatives many times over.
+But I believe the positives of the crew life outweigh the negatives many times over.